 On the tour, the Faith in Texas clergy underscored that District Attorneys hold immense power at each stage of criminal proceedings—from charging decisions to the sentences they seek—and wield profound influence as civic leaders and policymakers.
 The greatest power to confront police brutality and stop the cycle of mass incarceration does not lie with our attorneys general, governor, senators or even our mayors.
 The power lies with our local prosecutors.
 By electing reform-minded DAs, Dallas can transform its criminal justice system.
 The candidates agreed to come back together in August to debrief and have a more in-depth conversation about concrete reform plans.

-Photos of the tour are available here.
+Photos of the tour below:

 Faith in Texas members on the tour included: